remotephone/blog.rmtph.one/_posts/2016-12-22-practical-docker.md

 Docker is a really handy way to run things temporarily.
 There's an excellent implementation of [Mutillidae](https://github.com/citizen-stig/dockermutillidae) that makes for a good test range, base Ubuntu Images, LAMP stacks, and on and on and on.

 One of my favorites is [Splunk](https://www.splunk.com/).
 Sometimes, I'll get a large amount of logs or data I need to go through quickly.
 If you've never used Splunk, it really is an amazing tool.
 It indexes data quickly and lets you run very complex searches.
 The problem is the full version is expensive and the free version has limits.
 There's this happy in-between trial enterprise version.
 You can index a certain amount of data until it warns you, but it won't stop you.
-You can injest several gigabytes of data into a single splunk index, do what you need to do, and then get rid of it.
+You can ingest several gigabytes of data into a single splunk index, do what you need to do, and then get rid of it.
 If you're snapshotting or pausing the container, you can get that data right back without reindexing it.
 If you forget, just spin up a new container and you're ready to restart.

 Another test case I'm sure has never happened to any incident responder anywhere is that a server becomes ground zero for an incident but it wasn't logging to a central logging server.
 Now you have gigabytes of data you need to go through quickly and no way to do it.
 Splunk can be really useful for situations like these (which probably never happen).